 For too long, organizations in Forney have acted independently in trying to meet the needs of this community.
-As a result, there is a huge amount of redundancy in costs and administrative time and effort.
-FCM believes that partnering organizations to pool costs, resources, time and effort will be much more efficient and effective.
+This has created a huge amount of redundancy in costs and administrative time and effort.

 Some organizations have time or personnel, but limited financial capabilities.
 Others have the financial wherewithal, but lack time or personnel.
 Some have it all!
 But, if we work together, cooperate and participate together, it is a win-win for everyone…especially those who need our help.

-FCM seeks to enable volunteers, donors and ministries to connect to each other, and to coordinate their efforts to build meaningful and impactful relationships with those who need help, so that everyone benefits.
+FCM seeks to enable volunteers, donors and ministries to connect to each other, and to coordinate their efforts to build meaningful and impactful relationships with those who need our help, to the benefit of everyone involved.

 The FCM financial records are available for review.
 Funding for FCM overhead is managed through donations from its Board of Directors.
 It is run by that board, with representation options available for each partnering organization.